Matera

 Gallipoli

-Gallipoli, the “Beautiful City,” enchants with its island old town, Baroque charm, vibrant markets, and pristine beaches, offering a perfect coastal escape.
+Gallipoli, known as the “Beautiful City,” captivates visitors with its island old town, Baroque architecture, lively markets, and crystal-clear beaches — a perfect blend of history, charm, and coastal beauty.

 Trani

-Trani, the “Pearl of the Adriatic,” is famed for its coastal beauty, the iconic seaside Cathedral of San Nicola Pellegrino, and its vibrant historic charm.
+Trani, known as the “Pearl of the Adriatic,” enchants with its waterfront beauty, the majestic seaside Cathedral of San Nicola Pellegrino, and the timeless charm of its historic harbor.